MicrosoftDocs/powerapps-docs/powerapps-docs/developer/data-platform/webapi/quick-start-ps-2.md

    .DESCRIPTION
    The Get-WhoAmI function uses the Invoke-RestMethod cmdlet to send a GET request to the Dataverse Web API.
-   It retrieves the information about the current user, organization, and business unit from the WhoAmI function.
+   It retrieves the information about the current user, organization, and business unit with the WhoAmI function.
    It returns the user ID, business unit ID, and organization ID as properties.

-   .PARAMETER
+   .PARAMETER None
-   None This function does not take any parameters.
+   This function does not take any parameters.

    .OUTPUTS
    Microsoft.Dynamics.CRM.WhoAmIResponse ComplexType

    .EXAMPLE
    PS> Get-WhoAmI | Format-List -Property BusinessUnitId,UserId,OrganizationId

+   BusinessUnitId : 6d8b5aa9-2845-4bd7-ae9b-947ecbeba47c
+   UserId         : a7436a58-33af-4e54-8fbe-d73b4050646b
+   OrganizationId : e702c361-9c7f-4f26-bc79-5619f2809b17
 #>
 function Get-WhoAmI {
    $WhoAmIRequest = @{